Key Takeaways

 With a Medium Telescope (4–6 inch / 100–150mm)

-• Color: Rich orange-red with subtle variations
+• Colour: Rich orange-red with subtle variations

-• Best Magnification: 150x to 250x
+• Best Magnification: 150x to 250x (seeing dependent)

-Features to Look For:
+Features to look for:

 With a Large Telescope (8+ inch / 200mm+)

-• Polar Caps: Clearly visible
+• Polar caps: Clearly visible from October, with detail by December

-• Dark Albedo Features: Detailed views of major dark regions
+• Dark albedo features: Detailed views of major dark regions

 • Best Magnification: 200x to 400x (seeing dependent)